Gab2K/MySQL-database-schema/README.md

 per day, the count of delivered would be 1 if they have successfully delivered a parcel and 0 if they did not.
 Everything has been ordered by location and then first_name to get an organised output.

-The location of any vehicle and its driver at any hour during the working day:
+### The location of any vehicle and its driver at any hour during the working day
 To get the location of any vehicle and its driver at any hour during the working day the following had to be found out: Who’s driving what car, at what day and what shift they’re doing.
 The last table already had the time, vehicle_ID and Location.
 The first table connected was shift_id, to get the shift,